 Aria's research and teaching focus on modern Persian literature and translation studies.
-He is currently working on a manuscript titled Spaces between Nations: Afghans, Iranians, and the Making of Persian Literature (under contract by the University of Texas Press) which examines the formation of literature as a conceptual category in early twentieth-century Iran and Afghanistan.
+He is working on a manuscript titled Spaces between Nations: Afghans, Iranians, and the Making of Persian Literature (under contract by the University of Texas Press) which examines the formation of literature as an institution in early twentieth-century Iran and Afghanistan.
 Aria serves as the current deputy editor of the Journal of Iranian Studies.
 He engages in social advocacy for non-citizen Americans, particularly Central American asylum seekers, which richly nourishes both his teaching and research.

 - “What Is Literature?
 The Rise of a Global Literary Discourse” (Mandarin Chinese title: 文学是什么?一种全球性文学话语的兴起), Journal of Foreign Languages and Cultures (2021): 42-49.
 Download PDF (583.52 KB)

 - Aria Fani, "The Allure of Untranslatability: Shafi'i-Kadkani and (Not) Translating Persian Poetry.”
 Iranian Studies, 54.1-2 (2021): 95-125.
 Download PDF (431.3 KB)

 - Aria Fani, "Iran’s Literary Becoming: Zokaʾ ol-Molk Forughi and the Literary History That Wasn’t," Iran Namag 5.3 (2020), pp. 114-144.
 Download PDF (842.5 KB)